Solar + batteries

 This peak demand is reduced and network upgrades can be avoided when people draw their evening electricity from a battery rather than the grid, reducing pressure on everyone’s bills.

 High levels of solar generation can pose a challenge to the grid.
-For example, if a most people in an area are out during the day, their solar systems will all be exporting, potentially reversing the direction of electricity flows.
+For example, if most people in an area are out during the day, their solar systems will all be exporting, which can raise the grid voltage excessively due to the high levels of generation and inadequate demand.
 Networks are reluctant to upgrade infrastructure to handle this so they often place restrictions on new solar systems.
 Batteries help absorb electricity and reduce exports to the grid, and in the longer term, batteries are likely to play a significant role in helping the transition to 100 per cent renewable energy.

 Renew magazine discusses the chances of a renewable grid by 2030, and what role solar households play in the article 100% renewable grid.